weizhang1994/buttormvc/README.md

            helpers*::for small things. like redirect helper, session helper config* :: the database, parameters..
-           bootstrap.php :: basiclly it's gonna require all the files we need .htaccess:: we just don't want our app folder to shown
+           bootstrap.php :: basiclly it's gonna require all the files we need .htaccess:: we just don't want our app folder to be shown in phpmyadmin